 Household waste and recycling collections

 We provide a collection service for your household waste.
 This waste should be put out for collection by 7am on your collection day.
-You can find out what to put out for collection each week and your usual collection day on the waste collection service calendars.

 On your collection day we collect

 - Food waste and either

 - Green box - bottles, cans and glass or

 - Black box - paper and non-recyclable refuse

 - Batteries, small electrical items, clothes and textiles

 We supply containers for all recycling collections but residents are expected to provide their own containers for non-recyclable refuse.

 We do not collect the following items in these regular collections.
 Placing these items in your household waste may result in your waste not being collected: